COVID-19 and its fallout have spared no one.

 155 complaints were about delays and difficulties faced by workers trying to come to Canada to start work.
 The vast majority of these concerns were about income - income lost due to delays, or the inability to refuse to travel to unsafe working conditions in order to not forego essential income.
 Most workers would have preferred not to travel to Canada because they were coming from communities relatively unaffected by COVID-19, but had no other choice since the federal income support program

 excluded them because they were outside the country.
-Workers feared for their safety based on their past treatment - the recent outbreaks in farms across the country proves they were right.
+Workers feared for their safety based on their past treatment - the recent outbreaks in farms across the country prove they were right.

 Workers could not socially distance and did not receive decent food, income or health information during quarantine